oiegorov/expo_improved/README.md

 To run the simplest experiments it will be sufficient just to understand the examples presented below.
-However, in order to happily use all the Expo functionality you are recommended to have at least basic knowledge of Grid5000 API and such tools as OAR, Kadeploy and Taktuk.
+However, in order to happily use all the Expo functionality you are recommended to have at least basic knowledge of [Grid5000 API](https://api.grid5000.fr/) and such tools as [OAR](http://oar.imag.fr/), [Kadeploy](http://www.grid5000.fr/mediawiki/index.php/Kadeploy-v3) and [Taktuk](http://taktuk.gforge.inria.fr/).

+The new version of Expo uses the Restfully http://github.com/crohr/restfully ruby gem to reserve and deploy the nodes using the Grid5000 API

 ## Installation